erinhengel/readability/README.md

 The Python script `1-update-textatistic.py` calculates readability scores for every article and NBER working paper with an abstract in `read.db` and updates its ReadStat and NBERStat tables with the results.
 More details on the `Textatistic` program are available on [GitHub](https://github.com/erinhengel/Textatistic).
 Documentation on how it calculates readability scores are available at [erinhengel.com](http://www.erinhengel.com/software/textatistic/).

 For `1-update-textatistic.py` to work, you must first install the Python package `Textatistic`.
-If you're lucky, this can be done by issuing the following command in your terminal application:
+If you're lucky, this can be done in a single step by issuing the following command in your terminal application:

 ```Bash
 pip install textatistic
 ```

-But you probably won't be lucky. `Textatistic` requires the `PyHyphen` dependency, which, for reasons I do not understand, `pip` does not always properly download before installing `textatistic`.
-So if you can't get `textatistic` to install with `pip`, then you'll need to install both `PyHyphen` and `Textatistic` from source.
-To do this, navigate to the project's root directory and issue the following sequence of commands in your terminal application.
+But you're probably not lucky.
+The problem is the `PyHyphen` dependency; for reasons I do not fully understand, `pip` does not always properly install it before trying to install `Textatistic`.

+If you encounter this error, you will need to install both `PyHyphen` and `Textatistic` from source.
+But don't panic; it's not that hard.
+Just navigate to the project's root directory and issue the following sequence of commands in your terminal application.

 ```bash
 cd "0-code/programs/Textatistic/required_packages/PyHyphen-2.0.5/"